webboty/Dexter-Wiki/nodejs-webserver.md

 You can see the returned little endian integer values (4 bytes each) which are 1, 1, then the two times, and the 103 (67 hex) is the 'g'.
 The rest of the data includes all the [status values](status-data).
 See [Dexter - DDE communications](DexRun-DDE-communications) for more on how to talk to Dexter via the socket interface.

+There are other capabilities which can be added to the node server as well:

-## Scratch
+### Scratch
 With the Node Proxy, you can also add extensions to the [Scratch](https://scratch.mit.edu/) language to control Dexter, as demonstrated in [this video](https://www.facebook.com/steamaker/videos/577470826025034/).
 For more, see [Scratch extension](Scratch-extension)

-There are other capabilities which can be added to the node server as well:
+### Web Editor
-- Editing files on Dexter via a browser based web editor:<BR>
+Editing files on Dexter via a browser based web editor:<BR>
 https://github.com/HaddingtonDynamics/Dexter/issues/85

+### ModBus client
-- Acting as a ModBus server to set and read register values from a file or start and return values from Job Engine jobs:<BR>
+Acting as a ModBus server to set and read register values from a file or start and return values from Job Engine jobs:<BR>
 https://github.com/HaddingtonDynamics/Dexter/issues/84